pzhaojohnson/rnacanvas.code/README.md

 Feel free to send any questions to [contact@rnacanvas.app](contact@rnacanvas.app) or [open an issue](https://github.com/pzhaojohnson/rnacanvas.code/issues) on GitHub.

-### In progress
+<b>In progress:</b>

-Some features that RNAcanvas Code doesn't yet have:
+Some features that RNAcanvas Code doesn't yet have...

 - (Curved) tertiary bonds
 - Leontis-Westhof bond notations (i.e., strung elements)